Roman Catholic Diocese of Orange: 1840 to 1900

 Pope Pius IX split the Diocese of Monterey in 1853, erecting the Metropolitan Archdiocese of San Francisco.
-He designated the Diocese of Monterey as a suffragan diocese of the new archdiocese.
+He designated the Diocese of Monterey as a suffragan diocese of the new archdiocese The Orange County area remained in the Diocese of Monterey.

 In 1859, Pius IX changed the name of the diocese to the Diocese of Monterey-Los Angeles due to the growth of Los Angeles.
 St. Boniface, the oldest continually operating Catholic church in Orange County, was dedicated in Anaheim in 1872.

+The Dominican Sisters of Mission San Jose in 1889 established St. Catherine's Academy in Anaheim as a coeducation day school and a boarding school for girls.
+It also became an ophanage for boys.
+Today It is a boys school.

+1900 to 2000

 St. Mary's, the first Catholic church in Fullerton, was dedicated in 1912.
-The first parish in Orange, Holy Family, was established in 1921.
+The Sisters of St. Joseph of Orange opened St. Joseph Hospital in the City of Orange in 1920.
+It is today St. Joseph Hospital Orange.
+The first parish in the City of Orange, Holy Family, was established in 1921.

-In 1922, Pope Pius XI suppressed the Diocese of Monterey-Los Angeles, erecting in its place the Diocese of Los Angeles-San Diego and the Diocese of Monterey-Fresno.The Orange County area would remain part of the Diocese of Los Angeles-San Diego, succeeded by the Archdiocese of Los Angeles, for the next 54 years.
+In 1922, Pope Pius XI suppressed the Diocese of Monterey-Los Angeles, erecting in its place the Diocese of Los Angeles-San Diego and the Diocese of Monterey-Fresno.
+The Orange County area would remain part of the Diocese of Los Angeles-San Diego, succeeded by the Archdiocese of Los Angeles, for the next 54 years.
+In 1933, the Sisters of St. Joseph purchased Fullerton General Hospital for $23,000.
+The Sisters of St. Joseph in 1957 opened St. Jude, a new hospital in Fullerton to replaced Fullerton General, which they had closed in 1953.
+It is today Providence St. Jude Medical Center.

+On March 24, 1976, Pope Paul VI established the Diocese of Orange.
+Auxiliary Bishop William Johnson of the Archdiocese of Los Angeles was appointed the first bishop.
+Johnson designated Holy Family Church in Orange as cathedral of the new diocese.
+Johnson died in 1986; Bishop Norman Francis McFarland of the Diocese of Reno succeeded him the same year.
+McFarland retired as bishop of Orange in 1998.
+Bishop Tod David Brown from the Diocese of Boise was appointed by Pope John Paul II that same year to replace him.